Planned Spontaneity: Ideas to Kick-Start the Natural Traveler in You

-Maybe it’s about throwing the cards to the wind and letting someone else decide where you’ll go like Pack Up + Go to “Be adventurous.
+Maybe it’s about throwing the cards to the wind and letting someone else decide where you’ll go like Pack Up + Go whose slogan is, “Be adventurous.
 Be spontaneous.
 Embrace the unknown.
 Let us plan your 3-day weekend.
 The catch?
 Your destination is a surprise.”

-You don’t have to try all of these or any of these, but the point is, do something different and leave a little to spontaneity and chance.
+You don’t have to try all of these tips or any of these suggestions, but the point is, do something different and leave a little to spontaneity and chance.
 You’re never too old or too young to try something new: you’ll be surprised at how much you can grow.

 “The purpose of life is to live it, to taste experience to the utmost, to reach out eagerly and without fear for newer and richer experience.”
 Eleanor Roosevelt

 Flight delays happen, but that doesn’t mean you have to accept them.
 You may be entitled to as much as $700 in compensation if your flight was delayed, canceled, or overbooked within the last three years.

 Join the AirHelp Community